Chat with us, powered by LiveChat

 Have you ever heard the rumor about a burglar getting injured while breaking into someone’s home or business, and then suing for their injuries?
 How likely is this situation?
 Could it ever happen?
 Would they ever win?

-The short answer is, no. They could try, but they wouldn’t get far.
+The short answer: no. They could try, but they wouldn’t get far.

 In most circumstances, property owners are required to protect visitors on their properties, whether those are guests at their homes or customers at their businesses.
 This means actively identifying any potential hazards and either removing the hazards or sufficiently warning visitors about them if they can’t be removed.